enricocirignaco/ansible/README.md

-# Infrastructure Automation with Ansible
-## Automation Lifecycle
-In infrastructure automation, it’s useful to distinguish between Day 0, Day 1, and Day 2 operations.
-Each stage represents a different point in the system’s lifecycle — from first boot, to configuration, to ongoing maintenance.
-This separation helps keep IaC code focused, idempotent, and easy to reuse.

-### Day 0 – Provisioning
-The goal of Day 0 operations is simply to make a machine reachable and ready for management.
-At this stage, no configuration management tools are running yet.
-Everything is about getting basic network and access in place.
-	•	Flash or install the base operating system.
-	•	Configure hostname, network, and enable SSH.
-	•	Add your control node’s public key or password.
-	•	Usually done manually, via an imaging tool, or with cloud-init.

-Day 0 ends once the automation agent (in this case Ansible) can establish an SSH connection to the host.
-In a virtualized enviroments htis role is usually taken over by dedicated provisioning tools like Terraform.
-In smaller enviroments like home labs this step can't be automated since it requires manual hardware setup and installation

-### Day 1 – Bootstrap
-Day 1 transforms a fresh system into a properly managed host.
-This is the first Thruly automated step, establishing a consistent administrative baseline.
-	•	Create the ansible admin user and install SSH keys.
-	•	Install Python (required for Ansible modules).
-	•	Enable password-less sudo for automation.
-	•	Apply minimal setup (timezone, locale, package tools).

-**This phase runs only once per host.**

-### Day 2 – Operations
-Once a host is under management, Day 2 automations enforce and maintain its desired state.
-These tasks can be safely re-applied at any time.
-	•	Apply system configuration and security hardening.
-	•	Configure networking and essential services.
-	•	Install and manage software such as Docker or k3s.
-	•	Schedule regular updates, backups, and monitoring.

-Day 2 automation represents the normal operational lifecycle of your systems.
-It’s where most of the automation will be done.
+# Infrastructure Automation
+## Knowledge
+## Infrastructure as Code (IaC)

+**Infrastructure as Code (IaC)** is the practice of defining, managing, and provisioning infrastructure — such as servers, networks, and services — using machine-readable configuration files rather than manual processes or ad-hoc scripts.
+The idea is to treat infrastructure like application code: version-controlled, reviewable, testable, and reproducible.

+Instead of “clicking through” graphical interfaces or running commands manually, the infrastructure’s desired state is expressed in code and applied automatically.
+This ensures that environments can be created, destroyed, and recreated consistently across development, staging, and production.

+---

+### IaC vs Configuration Management

+Although the terms often overlap, it’s useful to distinguish between:

+- **Infrastructure as Code (IaC):** focuses on *provisioning* and *orchestrating* physical or virtual resources — servers, networks, load balancers, storage volumes, etc.
+  *Examples:* Terraform, CloudFormation, Ansible (in some cases).

+- **Configuration as Code (CaC):** focuses on *configuring* the software and services that run on top of that infrastructure — installing packages, managing files, starting services, enforcing policies.
+  *Examples:* Ansible, Puppet, Chef.

+Both models complement each other: IaC builds the environment, while CaC ensures it runs as intended.
+In practice, teams often use “IaC” to refer to the combination of both provisioning and configuration management — and this repository follows that convention.

+---

+### Key Principles of IaC

+- **Idempotence**
+  Running the same automation repeatedly should produce the same result.
+  Tasks must be safe to reapply without side effects.

+- **Declarative over Imperative**
+  Focus on *what* the final state should be (“nginx is installed and running”) rather than *how* to achieve it step by step.

+- **Composability and Reuse**
+  Build small, focused modules or roles that can be combined to define more complex systems.

+- **Observability and Safety**
+  Include validation, logging, and safe defaults so that automation remains transparent and predictable.

+---

+By applying these principles, Infrastructure as Code turns manual setup into a controlled, repeatable process — making infrastructure changes traceable, reversible, and auditable.

+### Automation Lifecycle

+Modern infrastructure management benefits from a clear separation of lifecycle stages.
+By distinguishing **Day 0**, **Day 1**, and **Day 2** operations, we can design automation that is safer, more repeatable, and easier to extend over time.
+Each phase builds on the previous one: Day 0 makes a system reachable, Day 1 makes it manageable, and Day 2 ensures it stays consistent and secure.

+#### Day 0 – Provisioning
+Day 0 focuses on preparing a machine or environment so it becomes accessible for automation.
+At this stage, configuration management tools like Ansible are not yet involved — the goal is purely to get a working operating system with remote access.

+Typical tasks include:
+- Installing or flashing the base operating system.
+- Configuring hostname, networking, and remote access (e.g., SSH).
+- Adding control-plane public keys or setting temporary credentials.

+In cloud or virtualized environments, this step is often handled by prebaked OS images or infrastructure provisioning tools like **Terraform**.
+For physical servers or smaller homelab systems, these steps are usually performed manually or via imaging scripts.

+#### Day 1 – Bootstrap
+Once the system is reachable, Day 1 automation transforms it into a **managed host**.
+The focus here is on establishing a stable and uniform management baseline so configuration tools can safely take over.

+Typical tasks include:
+- Creating a dedicated automation or admin user and deploying SSH keys or API credentials.
+- Installing Python and essential runtime dependencies.
+- Granting controlled privilege escalation (sudo) where required.
+- Applying minimal system settings such as timezone, locale, and base packages.

+This phase typically runs once per host — it’s the “import” step that brings new machines into the managed fleet.
+Bootstrap playbooks should remain small, focused, and easy to re-run safely.

+#### Day 2 – Operations and Maintenance
+Day 2 automation is where most of the ongoing infrastructure work happens.
+At this stage, hosts are fully managed and configuration management enforces desired state continuously.
+The goal is to configure, maintain, and evolve systems reliably over time.

+Typical tasks include:
+- Applying system configuration and security hardening.
+- Managing networking, services, and application settings.
+- Installing and updating software (containers, orchestration agents, monitoring tools).
+- Running regular updates, backups, and integrity checks.
+- Detecting and remediating configuration drift.

+Day 2 operations can be further divided into **recurring automation** (e.g., scheduled updates or backups) and **ad-hoc automation** (e.g., deploying new services or changing configurations).
+Most Infrastructure-as-Code effort lies here, and it’s best practice to keep logic modular, declarative, and idempotent.